Skip to content

 In the summer months, centipedes can get into homes and other outbuildings to find shelter.
 They gain access through cracks and crevices in foundations or gaps around doors and windows.
 You can help to prevent them or reduce the number of centipedes that enter your home by trying these particular tips around your home:

-• Keep plants away from your foundation.
+• Keep grass trimmed and bushes/shrubs cut back from your foundation.

 However, all of this is very time consuming and you might not be able to seal up every entry point and get rid of all moisture.
 Store bought pesticides don’t always work and contain chemicals that might be dangerous to you and your family.
 It might be time to consider a year-round pest control plan so you can rest easy knowing that centipedes won’t be invading your house at any time of year.